lastproxy/DaleyMenard1993/README.md

 Illustrates the impact of viscosity on the assymptotical variances and convergence rate spectra.

 (Reproduce figure 3 from the articla, section 3-b)

-#### **LcFromSpectra.py**

-Correlation length is not defined univocally.
-One definition is based on the curvature of a gaussian at the origin.
-Based on this definition, it is possible to determine the correlation length from the power spectrum of the correlation.

-This script use this definition to estimate the correlation length from three correlation models and compare them with the true one.

-What explains that one model is better than the other?
-What happens when the spectral resolution is better?